-Targa 24-Hours Pipeline Control Centers located in Sulphur, Louisiana and Tulsa, Oklahoma are used as hubs for communications in all emergency situations.
+Targa 24-Hours Pipeline Control Center is located in Tulsa, Oklahoma and is used as hubs for communications in all emergency situations.
 On-site communications are conducted via cell phone, and/or portable radios and land lines.

 EMERGENCY RESPONSE EQUIPMENT